SebastianHuch/carla/Docs/python_api_tutorial.md

 Waypoints also have function to query the "next" waypoints; this method returns a list of waypoints at a certain distance that can be accessed from this waypoint following the traffic rules.
-In other words, if a vehicle is placed in this waypoint, give me the list of posible locations that this vehicle can drive to.
+In other words, if a vehicle is placed in this waypoint, give me the list of possible locations that this vehicle can drive to.
 Let's see a practical example:

 ```py